ttadano/ttadano.github.io/content/publication/ohnishi-2025-cy/index.md

 ---
-title: Simultaneous achievement of large anomalous Nernst effect and reduced thermal conductivity in sintered polycrystalline topological Heusler ferromagnets
+title: Database and deep-learning scalability of anharmonic phonon properties by automated brute-force first-principles calculations

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Masato Ohnishi
-- Koichi Oyanagi
+- Tianqi Deng
-- Hossein Sepehri-Amin
+- Pol Torres
-- Kenta Takamori
+- Zhihao Xu
 - admin
+- Haoming Zhang
+- Wei Nong
+- Masatoshi Hanai
+- Zhiting Tian
-- Takumi Imamura
+- Ming Hu
-- Ren Nagasawa
+- Xiulin Ruan
-- Krishnan Mahalingam
+- Ryo Yoshida
-- Takamasa Hirai
+- Toyotaro Suzumura
-- Fuyuki Ando
+- Lucas Lindsay
+- Alan J H McGaughey
-- Yuya Sakuraba
+- Tengfei Luo
-- Satoru Kobayashi
+- Kedar Hippalgaonkar
-- Ken-Ichi Uchida
+- Junichiro Shiomi

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2025-01-01'
+date: '2025-04-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-04-02T13:35:02.793194Z'
+publishDate: '2025-09-17T02:29:22.954692Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).